adamysyim/quality-of-life-eco395m-final/README.md

 | **Climate Index**| produced by a formula which uses dew point and temperature (and estimated avg. high humidex using those two numbers) to estimate a climate index.|

 ## Methodology and Description of the Project
-1. Web-scrape the data using Beautiful soup
+1. Web-scrape the original data using Beautiful soup
 2. Load the data on GCP database and reorganize them by using SQL
-3. Further replenish the data: adding geometrical information(longitude, latitude) for geopraphic presentation, recategorize some features for more accurate depiction of the overall information, etc.
+3. Further replenish the data:
+- add geometrical information(longitude, latitude) for geopraphic presentation
+- recategorize some features for more accurate depiction of the overall information
 - for ease of analysis and visualization, indexes are scaled with min-max normalization method.
 Also, when scaled, all the indexes are adjusted so that higher number reflects better condition.
-5. Analyze the data and show different aspects of the indexes
+5. Analyze the data and show different aspects of the indexes in terms of:
+- Overall statistics
+- World
+- USA
-6. Visualize the information with reader-freiendly graphs and tables
+- Visualize the information with graphs and tables with options for the reader to choose the city and year of interest
-7. Build intereactive dashboard using Streamlit
+6. Build intereactive dashboard using Streamlit

 ##  Findings and Analysis